arangodb/spring-data-demo/README.md

 System.out.println(String.format("The 'alive' flag of the persisted Ned Stark is now '%s'", deadNed.isAlive()));
 ```

-If we run our demo a second time the console output should look:
+If we run our demo a second time the console output should look like this:

 ```
 Ned Stark saved in the database with id: 'characters/261070'